plasma4/magix-fix/DOCS.md

 - Units have categories they are split into, and might use resources
 - When you add/remove resources you're actually adding or subtracting from a queue, which handles using or return resources.

-Except, this doesn't explain where the gather or hunt context actually come from, does it?
+While some gathering doesn't use a `context`, which simply pulls out resources from thin air, many resources do.
+But where does the gather or hunt `context` actually come from?
 That's where territory comes in.

 ## Territory basics
 (See the section on terrain generation below; this just discusses what territories have.)